 Your actions do depend on whether you have lost all the weight you intend to lose by the time you get off the pills or whether you need to continue to lose the weight beyond that point.
 Though the actions you need to take whether you’re maintaining a weight or losing are not dramatically different, they are still different from what they were before you started taking the pills – otherwise you wouldn’t have needed the pills at all.

-The main struggle that people face when they quit their diet pills is the fact that they can no longer rely on the advantages of those medications to help them along.
+The main struggle that people face when they quit the top weight loss pills is the fact that they can no longer rely on the advantages of those medications to help them along.
 Many diet pills reduce the appetite, speed the metabolism, and heighten energy levels.
 That being said, these pills are for short-term use only, so you cannot continue using them perpetually.
 Therefore, you need to plan ahead.

 If you use diet pills as directed and in conjunction with a healthy, reduced-calorie diet and regular exercise, then continuing to lose weight or maintaining your weight should be simply a matter of continuing the habits you’ve already started.